Borr Drilling (BORR)

 Magnus Vaaler, Chief Financial Officer

-Mr. Vaaler became CFO of Borr Drilling in December 2020.
-He joined Borr Drilling in 2018 and previously served as the Vice President of Investor Relations and Treasury.
-Before his time at Borr Drilling, Mr. Vaaler gained extensive financial and offshore industry experience, including seven years as Treasurer and Vice President of Finance at Frontline and three years as Vice President of Finance at Offshore Merchant Partners.
-Frontline became majority-owned by Hemen Holding Limited, a Swedish company indirectly controlled by trusts established by John Fredriksen, in 1996.
-He holds a Bachelor of Commerce degree from University College Dublin.
+Magnus Vaaler was appointed Chief Financial Officer of Borr Drilling in December 2020.
+Prior to this, he held the position of VP Investor Relations and Treasury within the company, which he joined in 2018.
+Vaaler has extensive financial and offshore industry experience, including seven years as Treasurer and Vice President of Finance at Frontline Ltd. and three years as Vice President of Finance at Offshore Merchant Partners.

 Harvey Snowling, Chief Operating Officer